akbinod/akbinod.Tuner/README.md

 Most of the basics have been detailed above.

-With explicit instantiation, you give up the convenience of automatic trackbar GUI configuration, and having arguments curried into your function. but there are added features you can access.
+With explicit instantiation, you give up the convenience of automatic trackbar GUI configuration, but gain more control over features.
 If you like the UX of <code>@TunedFunction</code>, see the benefits section down below to determine if it's worth it to wade through the rest of this.

 Instead of TunedFunction, you import TunerUI and TunerConfig.
 TunerUI is the facade you work with.
-You could ignore TunerConfig if the default settings work for you.
+You could ignore TunerConfig if the default settings (e.g. when and where to save) work for you.

 The basic pattern is about the same:
 1. import TunerUI.
 2. accept a <code>tuner</code> param with the default value of None...
-2. ...do your thing...
 3. set <code>tuner.image</code> to the processed image before you return...
 4. optionally - set <code>tuner.results</code> to something that is json serializable before you return

-Which is basically what you can do with <code>@TunedFunction</code> already, and with less code to boot.
-The difference lies in a few workflow features that you gain.
+Which is basically what you do with <code>@TunedFunction</code>, and with less code to boot.

 <ol>
 <li>Instantiate tuner, choosing between one and two functions to watch. </li>